 - Decoration – Optional

-- 11/2 Tbsp Vindaloo Curry Powder – “Spicely Organics” available in
+- 11/2 Tbsp Vindaloo Curry Powder – “Spicely Organics”

 - 1 Tsp Red Chili Powder – I’m using Kashmiri Chili, You can use